tarekksami/Open-Letter-of-Resignation/README.md

 After the Oct 7 Hamas attacks, at the October 25 Connections meeting, Tom (rightly) took time out to address the situation and extend condolences to anyone who might be affected.
-By the time of the December 5 Town Hall meeting, when Tom next addressed the company as a whole, [more than 17,000 Palestinians had been killed](https://reut.rs/3S39Qm7), primarily by aerial b0mbardment
+By the time of the December 5 Town Hall meeting, when Tom next addressed the company as a whole, [more than 17,000 Palestinians had been killed](https://reut.rs/3S39Qm7), primarily by aerial bombardment
 (again, largely with the use of US-supplied weapons systems) - more than ten times as many people as were k1lled in the Oct.
 7 attacks.
 Yet Tom said nothing further about it.
 I suppose he didn't want to spoil anyone's holiday cheer.

-The use of [loaded language](https://en.wikipedia.org/wiki/Loaded_language) by the press and others around this gen0cid3 has been particularly infuriating.
+The use of [loaded language](https://en.wikipedia.org/wiki/Loaded_language) by the press and others around this genocide has been particularly infuriating.
 Words such as "war" and "conflict" are bandied about liberally, creating the utterly nonsensical illusion that Gaza has any line of defense against the billion dollar jet b0mbers being used against it.
-There is no more "conflict" going on in Gaza than among livestock in an abattoir- there is only intentional, premeditated mass murd3r of a caged and starving population, which has overwhelmingly impacted [children](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(23)02640-5/fulltext).
+There is no more "conflict" going on in Gaza than among livestock in an abattoir- there is only intentional, premeditated mass murder of a caged and starving population, which has overwhelmingly impacted [children](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(23)02640-5/fulltext).

-Another particularly ridiculous [thought-terminating-cliche](https://en.wikipedia.org/wiki/Thought-terminating_clich%C3%A9) being deployed ad nauseum is the notion that this is all somehow excusable because Gazan c1vilians are being used as "human shields" by H@mas.
+Another particularly ridiculous [thought-terminating-cliche](https://en.wikipedia.org/wiki/Thought-terminating_clich%C3%A9) being deployed ad nauseum is the notion that this is all somehow excusable because Gazan c1vilians are being used as "human shields" by Hamas.
-1sr@el has now b0mbed nearly every square inch of Gaza ([including places where the 1DF has explicitly instructed refugees to evacuate](https://twitter.com/WarMonitors/status/1731986367897317520)).
+Israel has now b0mbed nearly every square inch of Gaza ([including places where the IDF has explicitly instructed refugees to evacuate](https://twitter.com/WarMonitors/status/1731986367897317520)).
-Before the most recent phase of this g3n0c1d3 began, Gaza was the single most densely populated place on planet earth, with around 2.3 million people living in an area less than half the size of Naperville, Illinois (the place where I grew up).
+Before the most recent phase of this genocide began, Gaza was the single most densely populated place on planet earth, with around 2.3 million people living in an area less than half the size of Naperville, Illinois (the place where I grew up).

-1srael loves to assure the world that it is doing "everything possible" to minimize c1vlian harm.
+Israel loves to assure the world that it is doing "everything possible" to minimize c1vlian harm.
 [Yet 6 times as many children were k1lled](https://twitter.com/mtracey/status/1719858059193794599) in Gaza in just the first 3 weeks of Israe'ls assault as during the entire Russian invasion of Ukraine up until that point.
-Their soldiers [openly gloat on social media about murd3ring children](https://twitter.com/yenisafakEN/status/1740340568935325947) with seeming impunity.
+Their soldiers [openly gloat on social media about murdering children](https://twitter.com/yenisafakEN/status/1740340568935325947) with seeming impunity.